helpdocscenter/cash-app-taxes/index.rst

 This ReadTheDocs guide is designed to:

-- Provide **clear, structured instructions**
+- Provide clear, structured instructions
 - Help beginners understand each tax section
 - Simplify forms and requirements
 - Reduce filing mistakes
 - Explain refund timelines and updates

-This guide is regularly updated to reflect IRS changes and Cash App system updates for **2025 tax year**.
+This guide is regularly updated to reflect IRS changes and Cash App system updates.

 ------------------
 Next Steps